-The Factory Mode Enable (FMEN) instruction enhances Program and Erase performance for increase factory production throughput.
+The Factory Mode Enable (FMEN) instruction enhances Program and Erase performance to increase factory production throughput.
 The FMEN instruction needs to be combined with the instructions which are intended to change the device content, like PP, 4PP, SE, BE32K, BE, and CE.

-The sequence of issuing FMEN instruction is: CS# goes low \rightarrow send FMEN instruction code \rightarrow CS# goes high.
-A valid factory mode operation needs to be included three sequences: WREN instruction \rightarrow FMEN instruction \rightarrow Program or Erase instruction.
+The sequence of issuing FMEN instruction is: CS# goes low $\rightarrow$ send FMEN instruction code $\rightarrow$ CS# goes high.
+A valid factory mode operation needs to be included three sequences: WREN instruction $\rightarrow$ FMEN instruction $\rightarrow$ Program or Erase instruction.